Massachusetts Criminal Records

 What is a Sex Offender Listing?

-Massachusetts’s sex offender listing is a public sex offender registry that contains the names of persons convicted of committing a sex crime.
+Massachusetts’s sex offender listing is a public sex offender registry that contains the names of persons convicted of committing a sex crime in Massachusetts.
 Maintained by the Sex Offender Registry Board (SORB), it contains details of Level 2 and Level 3 offenders.
 It provides general information about a subject including:

 - The offender’s name